-Petitions

-The First Amendment in the Bill of Rights guarantees that "Congress shall make no law respecting ... the right of the people peaceably to assemble and to petition the

-Government for a redress of grievances."
+Petitions.
+The First Amendment in the Bill of Rights guarantees that "Congress shall make no law respecting ... the right of the people peaceably to assemble and to petition the Government for a redress of grievances."
 Individuals, groups, or organizations can petition Congress requesting it to act or not to act on a specific subject.

 Petitions are normally addressed to individual Representatives or Senators.
 Members may present petitions from citizens or groups outside their constituencies.
-Under House Rule XII, cl.
-3, Members forward petitions they receive to the clerk of the House for referral to committees having jurisdiction over the petition's subject.
-The text of the petition, the name of the first signer, the number of other signers and their general place of residence are printed in the Journal and published in the Congressional Record.
-In the Senate, petitions are presented from the floor or delivered to the secretary of the Senate and are referred to the appropriate committee; Senate Rule VII, par.
-4 provides a rarely used procedure in which the Senate may vote without debate on the question of receiving a particular petition or memorial.
+In the House, Members forward petitions they receive to the Clerk of the House for referral to committees having jurisdiction over the petition's subject.4 The text of the petition, the name of the first signer, the number of other signers and their general place of residence are printed in the Journal and published in the Congressional Record.
+In the Senate, petitions are presented from the floor or delivered to the Secretary of the Senate and are referred to the appropriate committee; Senate rules provides a rarely used procedure in which the Senate may vote without debate on the question of receiving a particular petition or memorial.5

-Communications
+Communications.
 Narrowly defined, a communication is a written submission from a federal government department, agency, or other entity.
-Most executive communications are sent to Congress to comply with statutes (see Reports to Be Made to Congress, House Document 105-23 for a full list of such reports), to comply with a specific request from either or both chambers, to suggest legislation to appropriate congressional committees or communications are numbered sequentially throughout each Congress for identification and are referred to the appropriate committee for possible further action.
+Most are sent to Congress to comply with statutes,6 to comply with a specific request from either or both chambers, to suggest legislation to appropriate congressional committees, or comment on measures already introduced.
+In both chambers, executive communications are numbered sequentially throughout each Congress for identification and are referred to the appropriate committee for possible further action.

-Memorials

-The term "memorial" derives from the Latin, meaning literally "to remember" or to "keep in mind."
+Memorials.
+The term "memorials" derives from the Latin, meaning literally "to remember" or to "keep in mind."
 A memorial is a request, usually from a state legislature, that the Congress take some action, or refrain from taking certain action.
 Memorials may be addressed to the House or Senate as a whole, to the Speaker or presiding officer of the Senate, or to individual Senators or Representatives.
+The Senate prints the full text of a memorial in its section of the Congressional Record, while the House only prints the title of a memorial.

 In the 18th and 19th centuries when state legislatures elected Senators, many of them sent memorials to their Senators "instructing" them how to vote on certain pending controversial measures.
-Some Senators considered instructions as binding, but many did not.
+Some Senators viewed instructions as binding, but many did not.
 Since the popular election of Senators in 1913, state legislatures have ceased issuing instructions.
 Today, they use memorials or less formal means of communication to urge congressional action rather than demanding it.
-In recent times, several state legislatures have memorialized Congress, urging it to call (under Article V of the Constitution) a convention to consider various possible constitutional amendments.